London Shoes

 *”The Dagenham Roundhouse” & the “Village Blues Club’s” 13th Reunion

-Posted on April 6, 2019 by Geoff Clements Posted in Music, Pubs .
+Posted on April 6, 2019 by Geoff Clements Posted in 'Live' Music, Music, Pubs .

 Two weeks ago ‘London Shoes’ published a music related blog on ‘Jazz at the Movies’ that was performed at “The ‘Other’ Palace Theatre” – and a bit like when you’re waiting at a bus stop, it just so happened that, (totally unplanned), 2 ‘music’ related blog opportunities have cropped-up alongside each other.